 What are business credit cards?

-What is a micro business credit card?
+What qualifies you for a business credit card?

-Can I apply for a business credit card?
+How to apply for a business credit card

 Do business credit cards affect your personal credit score?